 On the Availability tab, select in which territories and how you want make this title available to Amazon customers.

-Note: Publishing titles to locations outside of the United States, UK, Germany, or Japan is by invitation only.
+Note: Submitting titles to locations outside of the United States, UK, Germany, or Japan is by invitation only.
 Sign in to your Prime Video Direct account and complete the territory request form to request consideration for access to additional locations.

 If you select Rent or Buy, you're asked to choose between Preset pricing and Custom pricing (advanced).
 Preset pricing includes Value, best for older and back catalog videos, and Base, best for balancing cost with wide audience appeal.
 Note: Amazon reserves the right to change prices.

 Note: For information about royalties, see Royalty Information.

 You can choose individual availability windows for each territory where you are making your title available.
 Click the three dots to specify availability windows.

 Note: Titles must be available for at least 30 days if you’re scheduling an end date.

 When you are ready to submit your title for licensing consideration, click Submit for review.